-Learning Activities - These are examples of things you may do to engage the course content.
+Learning Activities -These are examples of things you may do to engage the course content.

-- 1. Listen to lectures or podcasts, and watch videos on forest health concepts. - 2.
-Participate in class discussions on pest management applications. - 3.
-Participate in field trips to examine local forest health concerns.
+- 1. Listen to lectures or podcasts, and watch videos on wildlife concepts. - 2.
+Participate in class discussions on wildlife management and conservation. - 3.
+Participate in field trips to analyze wildlife habitat.